 The next regular issue will be the Fall Conference Issue — available in print and online as a digital edition at aises.org — with its preview of the AISES National Conference coming up November 13–15 in Orlando.
 We’ll have the highpoints of what to look for at this can’t-miss get-together as well as an introduction to the keynote speakers and the winners of the prestigious AISES Professional Awards.
 Feature articles include a look at a current assessment of tribal forests and, in the field of education, meeting the challenge of encouraging students to stick with STEM.
 In addition, we’ll have profiles of AISES members, news of members and chapters, and much more.

-The Fall Digital Issue, focusing on academic and professional development, will be available electronically in early October.
+The Fall Digital Issue, focusing on academic and professional development, is now available.
 Look for articles on topics like the mentor advantage, project management, steps to graduate school success, and finding funding for higher education.
 All the content in this issue is geared to inform and inspire both students and rising professionals who want to advance along their STEM paths.

 Spread the word: Share news of a new degree, career milestone, or professional recognition with your AISES family.
 Have you published a paper or book — or know someone who has?
 Is your chapter planning something special?
 Please let Winds of Change know by emailing the editor, Karen English, at firstname.lastname@example.org.

 Advertise in Winds of Change